 Whether an individual dies at the scene or later due to complications, the number of fatalities associated with truck accidents is much higher than that in regular passenger vehicle accidents.

 If you or a loved one was injured in a truck accident, then you need a Truck Accident Lawyer West Palm Beach who specializes in these types of cases.
-The team at Fetterman & Associates specializes in truck-related accidents and we know how to go about negotiating with insurance companies as well as the trucking companies to make sure our clients get the compensation they deserve.
+The team at Fetterman & Associates, PA specializes in truck-related accidents and we know how to go about negotiating with insurance companies as well as the trucking companies to make sure our clients get the compensation they deserve.

 There is limited time in Florida to file these types of claims, so contact us right away to discuss your case.
 We offer free consultations, so there is no risk for speaking with us.